Licence to blog: Will 'Swahili WikiLeaks' have to close?

 - Tanzania country profile

-The blog has won three Tanzania awards for its political and news reporting and turned Mr Mwantepele into a sought-after trainer on how to make money using online platforms.
+The blog has won three Tanzanian awards for its political and news reporting and turned Mr Mwantepele into a sought-after trainer on how to make money using online platforms.

 "I'm also a social media influencer, I work with different brands but since we heard about these new regulations, everyone has been unsure about what to do, so we are still waiting."